zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Flight angular drag controls how much the vehicle slows down when turning.
 - Default Value: 1.2

+### waterRockForce_submarine_4.1.0
+- Description: Configure the rocking force while submerged/in submarine underwater mode.
+This required water ballasting to be enabled and the vehicle to be underwater.
+- Default Value: 0.04

+### waterRockForce_anchored_4.1.0
+- Description: Configure the rocking force while anchored at sea.
+Requires the vehicle anchor to be deployed.
+At 0, the vehicle will still attempt to right itself, and will no longer sway.
+This should be a lower number than waterRockForceUnanchored.
+- Default Value: 0.04

+### waterRockForce_unanchored_4.1.0
+- Description: Configure the rocking/sway force while at sea.
+At 0, the vehicle will still attempt to right itself, and will no longer sway.
+Higher values will make the vehicle much less stable and cause sea sickness.
+Recommended to stay within 0.075f and 0.10f but allows up to 0.15f.
+- Default Value: 0.075

-### force_4.0.1
+### force_4.1.0
 - Description: EXPERIMENTAL_FORCE.
 Lower values will not allow the vehicle to balance fast when tilted.
+Lower values than 0.5f will make vehicle sink.
 Lower values can reduce bobbing, but must be below the forceDistance value.
-- Default Value: 1
+- Default Value: 0.5

-### forceDistance_4.0.1
+### forceDistance_4.1.0
 - Description: EXPERIMENTAL_FORCE_DISTANCE should always be above the value of force.
 Otherwise bobbing will occur.
 Lower values will not allow the vehicle to balance fast when tilted
 - Default Value: 2

-### backwardForce_4.0.1
+### backwardForce_4.1.0
 - Description: EXPERIMENTAL_BackwardFORCE
 - Default Value: 1